 Sand between your toes, wind in the sails and four days of walking bliss.
 Hop aboard.

 Approximately 4-5 hours walking (including Bishop & Clerk)

-Not many walks begin this way.
-Arrive at Orford where our 23-metre (75-ft) ketch, Lady Eugenie is waiting.
+Not many walks begin this way with a journey to Orford where our 23-metre (75-ft) ketch, Lady Eugenie is waiting.
 We hop aboard our tender from the beach, before setting sail across the Mercury Passage for Maria Island.
 This short morning sail brings us to the World Heritage listed convict site of Darlington.
 Once populated with prisoners, it is now home to an array of architectural relics and abundant wildlife.

 Today we venture 630m above sea level to the pinnacle of Bishop & Clerk, our highest climb.
 As we traverse the high cliff edge of Fossil Bay, we are afforded sweeping views toward Schouten Island and Freycinet Peninsula, a glimpse of the magnificent journey to come.
 Perched high atop the dolerite columns of the summit, we enjoy lunch, with time to ponder the beauty and isolation of this landscape.
 In the late afternoon, we retire to the comfort of our luxury yacht for pre-dinner nibbles and a delicious meal prepared by your guides.